smallwerke/histova/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 **NOTE: This is very much a work in progress.
-I am currently beginning to port over a functioning script that I use on a routine basis and am looking to get it into package format.
+The current script appears functional but is in the process of going through extensive testing, documentation, and code cleanup.
+However the initial very basic test file worked.
 It is designed around the work I am doing routinely in a molecular biology lab and it might be of use to others.**

 # histova